corewar-teamprojekt/corewar/api-v1.md

 Gets a list of all existing lobbies and their details.

-playersJoined contains a list of all playerNames that joined the lobby
+playersJoined contains a list of all playerNames that joined the lobby.
+Joined means joined, not code submitted!

 ## responses:
 ### 200: